 - Donate the gift to the Foundation or another charity, with or without a letter explaining the Foundation’s gift policy.

-Each employee shall keep a record of all gifts received and shall file a report annually of such record with the Vice President – Administration.
-Each employee shall notify the Vice President – Administration of any position he is holding, or is contemplating holding, such as a directorship or other position with a grantee organization, in which a conflict of interest may arise.
+Each employee shall keep a record of all gifts received and shall file a report annually of such record with the Vice President for Operations.
+Each employee shall notify the Vice President for Operations of any position they are holding, or is contemplating holding, such as a directorship or other position with a grantee organization, in which a conflict of interest may arise.
 Such information shall be filed in the employee’s personnel file.